SAYOOLA591/Microsoft-Azure-HoneyPot/README.md

 ##

 ## Data Collection Rule (DCR)
-A Data Collection Rule (DCR) is like a detailed instruction manual that tells Azure Monitor what data to collect, how to process it, and where to send it.
+A Data Collection Rule (DCR) is akin to a detailed instruction manual that instructs Azure Monitor on what data to collect, how to process it, and where to send it.

 Its Purpose: DCRs define the logic for data collection.
 They specify: